 Rabbi Hartley Perlmutter has been teaching at Bnei Akiva Schools since 2013.
 Prior to that, he taught Limudei Kodesh at SAR Academy, in Riverdale, NY.
 Rabbi Perlmutter has extensive experience in the world of informal Jewish education including NCSY (Canada, Central East, New York and New Jersey regions), Camp Moshava Ennismore, Moshava Bai’r Toronto and NCSY Summer programs.
 Rabbi Perlmutter holds an Honours BA in Religious Studies from York University and Smicha from Rabbi Isaac Elchanan Theological Seminary (REITS), as well as an MSc degree from Azrieli Graduate School of Jewish Education and Administration at Yeshiva University.
 Rabbi Perlmutter brings energy, engagement and excitement to both the classrooms and hallways.

-Mrs. Hodaya Pituchey Chotam taught Ivrit and Judaic Studies at the Hebraica Hertzl-Bialik School in Caracas, Venezuela.
+Prior to joining Bnei Akiva Schools, Mrs. Hodaya Pituchey Chotam taught Ivrit and Judaic Studies at the Hebraica Hertzl-Bialik School in Caracas, Venezuela.
 She was also a counselor for overseas students in Midreshet Eshel in Jerusalem.
 Prior to that, Mrs. Pituchey Chotam taught Judaic Studies at Am Yisrael Echad’s schools.
 She served in Sheirut Leumi at the Halabi Syrian community in New York as well as Coordinator of the Israeli branch of Bnei Akiva.
 Mrs. Pituchey Chotam teaches Ivrit and ensures that our hallways are beautified with valuable Torah content and current Israeli news.

-Rabbi Aviad Pituchey Chotam is very excited to return for his third year at Bnei Akiva Schools.
+Rabbi Aviad Pituchey Chotam is very excited to return for his fourth year at Bnei Akiva Schools.
 Prior to joining BAS, he and his family spent a wonderful year of teaching Hebrew and other Judaics at Hebraica Hertzl-Bialik school in Caracas, Venezuela.
 Prior to that, he coordinated a Tanach program in Yeshivat Har Etzion, Alon Shvut and was a counselor in Gesher Educational Center for study and dialogue of Jewish identity and Israeli society.
 Rav Aviad has also taught in Alon Shvut Elementary School and in OTS Neve Shmuel Yeshiva High School.
 Rabbi Aviad has a BEd and MEd in Education.
-Rabbi Pituchey Chotam coordinates our shlichim program, has developed a relationship with Herzog College and has been instrumental in integrating technology, new media and creativity into YOC’s Ivrit program.
+Rabbi Pituchey Chotam coordinates our shlichim program, has developed a relationship with Herzog College and Shaanan College, and has been instrumental in integrating technology, new media and creativity into YOC’s Ivrit program.

-Hillel Rapp comes to Bnei Akiva Schools with an extensive background in both Jewish Education and Finance.
+Mr. Hillel Rapp joined the Bnei Akiva Schools administration in 2016 with an extensive background in both Jewish Education and Finance.
 In education, Mr. Rapp was most recently the Dean of Students at the Ramaz Upper School in New York City where he managed a substantial co-curricular program featuring more than 80 after-school activities including academic clubs, publications, sports teams, drama and the arts.
 In his six years at Ramaz, he also designed curricula and taught courses in Economics, Business, History and Philosophy.
 Mr. Rapp was appointed Chair of the faculty committee conducting a comprehensive, two-year, internal review of Student Life and Culture, School Mission and Equity and Justice for accreditation by the New York Association of Independent Schools (NYSAIS).
 In finance, Mr. Rapp managed business development and investor relations, specializing in hedge fund and private equity investments, at Dunbar Capital Management in New York City and Exigent Alternative Capital in Israel.
 Mr. Rapp holds a B.A. in Psychology from Yeshiva University where, in addition to pursuing his degree and full-time Torah study, he worked as a Project Manager for YU’s Center for the Jewish Future.
 Mr. Rapp, his wife, Racheli Meister (’01), and their young son Jack just moved from Israel to Toronto and are excited to be joining the Bnei Akiva Schools administrative team.

-Rabbi Sonenberg has been teaching at Bnei Akiva Schools for twelve years and has taught Torah, Halacha, Philosophy and Gemara.
-He is the head of the Gemara department and has developed a four year curriculum which works on developing the students’ ability to learn independently.
+Rabbi Sonenberg has been teaching at Bnei Akiva Schools since 2003 and has taught Torah, Halacha, Philosophy and Gemara.
+He is the head of the Gemara department and has developed a four year Gemara curriculum which works on developing the students’ ability to learn independently.
 Rabbi Sonenberg has a Bachelor of Science in Biology with a focus on genetics.
 He studied in Yeshivat Bircas Hatorah in Israel after completing his university degree.
 Rabbi Sonenberg is passionate about learning and teaching Gemara.
 In addition to teaching at our school, he also teaches adult Gemara classes in the community.
 Rabbi Sonenberg is married to Mrs. Rifka Sonenberg, who teaches at Ulpanat Orot and together they have three children: Tamar, Boaz and Yishai.